Elven Sigil

 Elrendar Sword & Shields — Combat (ESS)

-Simple, fast, and built to keep the RP moving.
-Pick a stance, roll, narrate.
+Simple, fast, and built to keep the RP moving, the ESS system is as simple as they come.
+Pick a stance, roll, emote what happens.
 That’s the loop.
 We keep the focus on the story, not the dice.

-Health: PCs start at 15 HP.
-Fall to 0 HP and you’re down until someone stabilizes or heals you.
-Healers can swap “damage dealt” for “healing done” at will, but remain at the same risk of themselves taking damage.
+Healers swap “damage dealt” for “healing done” at will, but remain at the same risk of themselves taking damage.

 Turn flow